-What is it about interviews that make us think we can just cross our fingers and "wing it?"
-Maybe it's the chemistry we feel with applicants, their impressive appearance or maybe it's because we just don't have the time to prepare.
+What is it about interviews that make us think we can cross our fingers and "wing it?"
+Maybe it's the chemistry we feel with applicants, their impressive appearance, or maybe it's because we don't have the time to prepare.
 Really?
 C’mon!
-A bad hiring process not only costs your company it’s professional reputation, but it can also lead to loss of revenue and market share!
+A bad hiring process not only costs your company its professional reputation, but it can also lead to loss of revenue and market share!

-To get the greatest return on your time when interviewing, you need to plan ahead and develop a consistent structure for your interview process.
-Not only will a professional hiring process have obvious benefits to your company, the A Players have high standards and expectations and perceive a sloppy process to be a direct representation of the leadership.
-Another words...a place they do not want to work!
+To get the greatest return on your time when interviewing, you need to plan and develop a consistent structure for your interview process.
+Not only will a professional hiring process have obvious benefits to your company, but the A-Players also have high standards and expectations and perceive a sloppy process to be a direct representation of the leadership.
+In other words...a place they do not want to work!

 Don’t let just ‘anyone’ do the interviewing…whether it is you or the doorman, make sure the interviewer is trained and prepared.
 After all…isn’t that what you are asking of your interviewee?

 Here is a simple process we suggest to get you going on the right path to implementing a professional hiring process!

 |Resume:||Take the time to review it…BEFORE meeting with them!
 Make notes of any potential issues on a separate sheet of paper…not on the resume.
 Have more than one person, and if possible, three people review the resume and interview the applicant so that you get more than one opinion.|

 |Behavioral Assessment:||After reviewing all your resumes, make a ‘shortlist’ that you want to interview, and ask them to take a behavioral assessment before the interview before giving them an abundance of details about the position.
 The behavioral assessment is not a pass or fail test but can provide you with a candidate’s potential for success based upon your definition of appropriate behavior for this position.|